-VI.
-SUGGESTIONS FOR FUTURE RESEARCH
+V. SUGGESTIONS FOR FUTURE RESEARCH

 The California case study illustrates that political decisions are messy when there are grave uncertainties regarding the risks and benefits of proposed projects.
 Interested parties hesitate to express their opinions too clearly because of a fear that they can be used against them.
-The arguments they actually use are designed to persuade but may not represent their true objectives.
+The arguments they actually use are designed to persuade, but may not represent their true objectives.
 Over time the parties may change their positions, either because they have reconsidered the problem in the light of new information or because an exogenous event occurs which creates a short-run crisis.
 These points have been alluded to in the recent literature on information processing as well as in the emerging literature on technology and risk assessment from an institutional perspective.
+(A set of papers on this subject appears in Conrad, 1980, and Kunreuther & Ley (in press.)

 The MAMP model should be viewed as a starting point for undertaking research which can improve the political process with respect to problems such as the siting of facilities.
 We have seen that formal risk analyses, especially risk assessments, are subjective exercises undertaken to support a specific party's arguments.
-Furthermore, the importance of these analyses will depend on the nature of the sequential decision process, the relevant interested parties which interact and the type of conflicts produced between them.
-Given these descriptive observations the following research areas appear to be promising avenues for the future.
+Furthermore, the importance of these analyses will depend on the nature of the sequential decision process, the relevant interested parties which interact, and the type of conflicts produced between them.
+Given these descriptive observations, the following research areas appear to be promising avenues for the future.